 Camarillo, California, USA

-Former airline pilot Darius Sharifzadeh and former co-owner of the now defunct Advanced Aerodynamics and Structures Inc. (sold in 2004) was instrumental in making the Jetcruzer corporate jet, the jet's identifying features included a single turboprop pusher propeller, canard wings and rear swept wings with winglets.
-The Jetcruzer aircraft made aviation history because it achieved a spin resistance certification from the US Federal Aviation Administration.
+Former airline pilot Darius Sharifzadeh and former co-owner of the now defunct Advanced Aerodynamics and Structures Inc. (sold in 2004) was instrumental in making the Jetcruzer corporate jet; its identifying features included a single turboprop pusher propeller, canard wings and rear swept wings with winglets.
+The Jetcruzer aircraft made aviation history because it achieved a spin resistance certification from the US Federal Aviation Administration (FAA).

 The interior of the aircraft will be similar to the inside of a corporate jet with the exception of being quieter than a petroleum powered turbine jet aircraft.
 The aircraft has the sleek corporate jet look yet is a 100% clean electrically powered aircraft.
 The aircraft has an estimated cruise speed of 420 mph (676 km/h) and an estimated range of 1,726 m (2,778 km).
 As battery technology gets better, this will improve the performance of the aircraft without adding any weight.

 The aircraft has unique rotating nozzles for VTOL and forward flight which are reminiscent of the military Harrier Jump Jet with its rotating jet nozzles used for vertical and forward flight.
 The Zero G eCruzer aircraft's rotating nozzles will allow stable VTOL flight, a smooth transition between VTOL and normal flight, and will also allow very fast forward flight.
 From a distance or if one is not looking that carefully, it will be difficult to distinguish this green aircraft from a petroleum guzzling private jet.